 Stress & Anxiety

 Stress and anxiety are broad topics and can be brought on by many different things.
 Things such as a lack of exercise, boredom, spending too much time alone, life-changing events like moving house, or the addition or loss of another pet or family member.

 Just like stress can affect our bodies in many physical ways, it can do the same with dogs too.
 Excessive panting is a symptom of stress or anxiety.

 Sometimes it’s easy to pinpoint the root cause of stress and make the appropriate changes, and other times it’s harder.
 If you notice your husky panting excessively when the situation doesn’t seem right for it, then it could indicate stress or anxiety is the reason.

 If there are no obvious reasons that jump out to you about why your husky maybe stressed, then it’s best to call your veterinarian for extra help.

-In some unfortunate cases, your husky’s panting could be caused by more serious health conditions like Cushing’s disease, heart disease, or pulmonary disease.
+Sometimes, your husky’s panting could be due to serious health issues like Cushing’s disease, heart problems, or lung issues.